kelvin17/credit.apply/README.md

 ## DevOps
 - GitHub for code hosting
-- CI/CD pipeline that builds and packages container images
+- GitHub Action for CI/CD pipeline that builds and packages container images, and pushing image to ACR

-## Future plans
+## Todo
 - Implement automated Kubernetes deployment using Helm and Argo CD for multi-region disaster recovery
 - Integrate Prometheus and Grafana for enhanced observability and monitoring
+- Test Framework: Junit + Mockito + Spring Boot Test

 Additionally, this project serves as a portfolio piece to demonstrate my comprehensive understanding and experience in software engineering, aiming to support my pursuit of freelance opportunities.